getgrit/python/.grit/patterns/sql_alchemy_v2.md

 engine marzano(0.1)
 language python

-// This pattern is a WIP
+// This pattern is a WIP WORK
 // It is not ready for production use

 pattern bulk_update() {